sequoiasnow/docker-example/README.md

 where `[name of your container]` is the name of your container found when looking at `docker ps`.

 ## Problems

 There are still several points of improvement for our container.

-    - The CMOD command is executed on a seperate caching layer
     - There is no way to stop our program
     - Our image contains gcc even though we don't actually need it to run our program